Soontao/cds-mysql/docs/MTXS.md

 - the database connection user should have the permission to create/delete new database(schema)
 - unsubscribe a tenant will really `DROP` the tenant database(schema)

+## Database User

+for multitenancy, `cds-mysql` will try to create `database/schema` for each tenant, so the database user need to have the permission to `CREATE DATABASE` and `DROP DATABASE`

+Please ref [here](../SCRIPTS.md#user-creation) to get an example to create user.

 ## Tenant Users

 > CDS Built-In Mocked Users